 Like any other construction workers, steel workers can also be injured by third-parties who are not employed by the same company.
 That can include contractors who can be found liable in a personal injury claim, as well as drivers on New York streets.
 If you were injured due to a negligent driver who struck you while you were crossing the street to a construction site or drove into a building you were working on, you may be able to pursue an auto accident claim.

 Steel workers who suffer serious injuries on the job can receive compensation.
 It is important to file an official report about a workplace accident right away and see a doctor to assess the injuries.
 Once this is done, a workers' compensation claim should be filed as soon as possible since there are deadlines for such claims.
 An experienced NYC construction accident attorney can help you file the paperwork, and appeal the decision if your claim is denied.
 You may also have grounds for a civil lawsuit if someone's negligence caused the injury.

 Take action to receive compensation for your injuries and hold others accountable for their recklessness.
-Our workers’ comp lawyers can help you meet filing deadlines, handle insurance companies, and fight to make sure your rights are protected.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to discuss your options.
+Our NY iron and steel worker injury lawyers can help you meet filing deadlines, handle insurance companies, and fight to make sure your rights are protected.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to discuss your options.

 $1.5 Million - Construction Accident: Injured Iron Worker